DHRUVvkdv/USGS-Data/README.md

 | ta         | Temperature, air (deg C)          |
 | tw         | Temperature, water (deg C)        |
 | t          | Turbidity (FNU)                   |

+The data from three sites can be gathered for now, which are given below.

 ## Available Sites